microsoft/azure-pipelines-extensions/README.md

   - You may be prompted to log in to Azure (`az login`) because `--syncVersions` requires an access token to query the Marketplace API.
 The login prompt will open automatically in the browser if your session has expired.
 - `gulp test` will run all pester or mocha tests written for each task, in the Tests folder.

+### Git hooks

+Running `npm install` or `npm ci` from the repository root automatically registers the hooks in `.githooks` through Git's local `core.hooksPath` setting.
+The `pre-push` hook then synchronizes versions for changed extensions before a push.

 ### How to package extensions

 You'll have to run `gulp build` and `gulp test` before you start packaging.